greglank/greglank.github.io/ai.md

 This model is a success... but not very useful.

 A closer look at the grid reveals some discontinuities in the predictions, such as KK being notably less frequent than the adjacent AA and QQ.
-There is no reason for this; I will always raise AA, KK, and QQ first in from the cutoff, and as these pocket pairs are equally likely, a robust model should predict these hands with equal probability.
+There is no reason for this; I will always raise AA, KK, and QQ first in from the cutoff, and as these pocket pairs are equally likely to be dealt, a robust model should predict these hands with equal probability.
 This is actually not an issue with the model, but the data.
 The empirically observed frequencies look just like this, which means that I was just dealt KK less often in this game state due to random variance.
 Even after roughly 200,000 of my hands played across multiple years, there is not enough data to smooth out these variations.

 And that is the death knell for the "mapper" model for any data other than my own.